bberger94/test.github.io/_teaching/api202z.md

 date_start: 2021-01-01
 date_end: 2023-01-01
 excerpt: "
-    __Overall Effectiveness 4.61/5 (2021), 4.85/5 (2022), 4.63/5 (2023)__ \n\n
+    __Overall Effectiveness 4.61/5 (2021), 4.85/5 (2022), 4.63/5 (2023)__ <br>
     _...[Y]ou've struck gold with Ben!
-I found the review section notes and slides exceptional --- even if we couldnt get through all the content in the time with Ben, he made sure to focus on the things we were struggling with and still make good pace through the slides and then direct us to anything we didn't have time for._
+I found the review section notes and slides exceptional --- even if we couldnt get through all the content in the time with Ben, he made sure to focus on the things we were struggling with and still make good pace through the slides and then direct us to anything we didn't have time for._ <br>
     "
 ---